metzger100/Papermc-AIO-Script/README.md

 - Autoupdate of Paper for the specified Version
 - creating a backup.zip of the three Vanilla levels; Easy to add more Levels for the backup
 - Autorestart
-- Autoactivate noip2 on startup (deactivated by default)
+- Autoactivate noip2 on startup
 - creates a serverlog (screenlog.0)

 ## Prerequirements: